code-423n4/2023-08-chainlink/README.md

 - The total amount staked by all stakers should equal the total stake of the pool.
 - The total staked amount SHOULD NOT be greater than the maximum pool size.
 - A Community Staker SHOULD NOT be allowed to stake in the operator staking pool.
-- An operator SHOULD NOT be allowed to stake in the Community Staking pool unless they have already been removed.
+- An operator SHOULD NOT be allowed to stake in the Community Staking pool even if they have already been removed.

 ### Rewards